slatedocs/slate/source/includes/_instances.md

 name_like | filter by instance name: case insensitive, phrase can be inside the name |
 display_id | filter instances based on an instance display_id (can be used to convert display to system id) |

-* non of the parameters are required.
+* none of the parameters are required.
 If you combine multiple parameters, it will do AND You can see examples in the dark area to the right.

 ```shell